lhr791/prac/midexam/readme.md

 i find a interest code that is godlike.ipynb which is caculated by adjusted parameters
 It has nothing to do with my homework but i love it, so i put it here
-gptest.csv is the result it get a high point in kaggle
+gptest.csv is the result which get a high point in kaggle